apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 ## Kotlin API

-We have introduced new experimental API for defining Camel routes in Kotlin with the `camel-kotlin-api` JAR.
+We have introduced new experimental [Kotlin API](/components/next/others/kotlin-api.html) for defining Camel routes in Kotlin with the `camel-kotlin-api` JAR.
 This provides Kotlin type-safe builders as building blocks of Camel entities.

 Kotlin API is not the replacement of Kotlin DSL (it is a separate module for now).